 Ben: Welcome back to the last episode of Gray Hat Week on the Voices of Search podcast.
 I’m your host Benjamin Shapiro, and this week we’re going to discuss the balance of ranking optimization and risking your domain’s reputation.
 Joining us again for Gray Hat SEO Week is Joe Sinkwitz who is the Principal at Digital Heretix, which is a brand reputation management agency, and he’s also the owner of the Advanced Search Summit and a co-founder and CEO of Intellifluence, which is a SAS tool that helps brands discover the right influencers for the right products to pitch them and get honest reviews that turn into content and sales.
 Today we’re going to wrap up Gray Hat SEO Week by Joe talking to us about some of the penalties that he’s seen for gray and black hat SEO practices.

 Before we hear from Joe, I want to remind you that this podcast is brought to you by the marketing team at Searchmetrics.
 We are an SEO and content marketing platform that helps enterprise scale businesses monitor their online presence and make data driven decisions.
-To support you, our loyal podcast listeners, we’re offering a complimentary digital diagnostic, where a member of our digital strategies group will provide you with a consultation that reviews how your website, content and SEO strategies can all be optimized.
-To schedule your free digital diagnostic, go to Searchmetrics.com/diagnostic.
+To support you, our loyal podcast listeners, we’re offering a complimentary consultation, where a member of our digital strategies group will provide you with a consultation that reviews how your website, content and SEO strategies can all be optimized.
+To schedule your free consultation, go to Searchmetrics.com/request-free-consultation.

 Okay, on with the show.
 Here’s the end of Gray Hat SEO Week with Joe Sinkwitz, Principal at Digital Heretix.
 Joe, happy Friday and welcome back to the last episode of Gray Hat SEO Week on the Voices of Search podcast.